chipsalliance/adams-bridge/docs/AdamsBridge_MLDSA.md

 ​Indicates if the process is computed and the output is valid.

+### MSG_STREAM_READY

+​Indicates if the core is ready to process the message.

 ## entropy

 Entropy is required for SCA countermeasures to randomize the inputs with no change in the outputs.
 The entropy can be any 512-bit value in \[0 : 2^512-1\].

-The ML-DSA-87 countermeasure requires several random vectors to randomize the interMLDASte values.
+The ML-DSA-87 countermeasure requires several random vectors to randomize the intermediate values.
 An internal mechanism is considered to take one random vector of 512-bit (i.e., entropy register) and generate the required random vectors for different countermeasures.

 ## seed

-Adams Bridge component seed register type definition 8 32-bit registers storing the 256-bit seed for keygen in big-endian representation.
+Adams Bridge component seed register type definition 8 32-bit registers storing the 256-bit seed for keygen.
 The seed can be any 256-bit value in \[0 : 2^256-1\].

 ## sign\_rnd